 - The appointing authority may require completion of an asbestos removal program consistent with EPA guidelines for operations and maintenance during employment in this class.
 Incumbents may be required to use protective equipment such as respirators and safety goggles.

 JOB CLASS DESIGNATION

-This replaces the existing specification for the class of Transportation Maintainer 2 (37.5 Hour) in Salary Group TC 14 approved effective June 14, 2013.
-(Revised to adjust salary group and modify content as a result of NP-2 negotiations) Final No. 22-051
+This replaces the existing specification for the class of Transportation Maintainer 2 (37.5 Hour) in Salary Group TC 16 approved effective July 15, 2022.
+(Revised to add Acknowledgement section and modify content) Final No. 23-066

 The following is a listing of examples of trucks, equipment, tasks or related duties, the operating, maintaining or performing of which are considered to be the responsibilities and duties of positions in this class:

-- 3 ton to 9 ton trucks, dump, platform or refuse with or without winch
+- Three (3) ton to nine (9) ton trucks, dump, platform or refuse with or without winch;

 - All of the above when using the following attachments: